mdiener87/frame-finder/README.md

 1. Navigate to the web interface
 2. Upload one or more reference images (JPG/PNG)
-3. Optionally upload negative reference images (images that should NOT be detected)
+3. Optionally drag-and-drop files into the upload areas
 4. Upload one or more video files (MP4)
 5. Adjust processing parameters if needed:
    - Frame extraction interval (default: 1.0 frame/second, supports decimal values)